-Have a question about a term or phrase associated with data infrastructure and data warehousing?
-Check out our glossary for common explanations and definitions.
+Have a question about a term or phrase associated with data infrastructure automation and data warehousing?
+Check out WhereScape's Data Warehousing Glossary for common explanations and definitions.

 What is a data warehouse?